 - In a small cup or jug, mix the milk with the vinegar and leave to stand for a few minutes.

 - Whisk the eggs in a large bowl until thickened and pale in colour.

 - Add the vanilla extract, melted chocolate and milk-vinegar mix and continue to whisk until smooth and fully combined.

 - Add the dry ingredients and fold gently until fully amalgamated.
 Do not over-mix.

 - Pour the batter into the cake tins, ensuring an even distribution.

 - Bake for 50 minutes to an hour in the middle of the oven, until a skewer inserted into the centre comes out clean.

 - Remove from the oven and leave to cool in the tins for about 15 minutes before turning onto a wire rack to cool completely.

-- Decorate with mini eggs and sprinkles.
+- Decorate with mini eggs (or decoration of choice) and sprinkles.